By Staff Writer

 Working in Global Health

-Although there are certainly exceptions, most men and women hoping to pursue a lifelong career in global health will need to earn a minimum of a master's degree in international or public health.
-Taking the Foreign Service Exam, which involves a comprehensive written test and several interviews, is one way to effectively supplement an advanced degree.
+An individual hoping to pursue a lifelong career in global health should earn a minimum of a master's degree in international or public health.
+Taking the foreign service exam, which involves a comprehensive written test and several interviews, offers one way to effectively supplement an advanced degree.

 HIV/AIDS Research Associate

-- Perform administrative and laboratory assistance tasks such as maintaining participant contacts and taking and preparing blood samples
+- Perform administrative and laboratory assistance tasks, such as maintaining participant contacts and taking and preparing blood samples.

 International NGO Aid Worker

-- Create programs to respond to emergencies while managing budgets and coordinating with local staff and volunteers
+- Create programs to respond to emergencies while managing budgets and coordinating with local staff and volunteers.

 Employment in this field is highly competitive.
-Those with advanced degrees in languages, medicine, or other public health related areas, who also have extensive experience volunteering for aid NGOs are most sought after.
+Most companies prefer candidates with advanced degrees in languages, medicine, or other public health-related areas, who also possess extensive experience volunteering for aid organizations.